How to Install Warzone 2100 on FunOS

 Step 2: Update the Package List

-Before installing new software, it is recommended to update the package list to ensure you get the latest available version from the repositories.
+Before installing any software, it is recommended to refresh the package index so your system knows about the latest available packages and updates.

 Run the following command: